nicholascjones/get-sylly/README.md

 Using:

 	Use of this program is primarily explained through the interactive menu.
 Upon initial execution, the user is welcomed, and given instructions.
-While there is a small dictionary of words already included at startup (primarily the first words that came to mind when writing the program), the user can enter '+' at the menu to add a word to one of the dictionaries by following the given instructions.
+The word list (given by an MIT list) is read into the program at startup.
 At the menu, the user is also able to enter 'Q' to quit the program.
-Lastly, the user can enter any positive integer at the menu, and the program will take the user's number and generate that many random sentences using the algorithm.
-If the user enterse any other value in the menu, they will be told that the input is invalid and taken back to the menu.
+The entry of "h" gives the user a haiku.
+Lastly, the user can enter any word at the menu, and the program will determine the number of syllables (assuming valid input) of the word entered.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~